gunwoo0623/Hand-Tracking-and-Arm-Pose-Estimation-Using-MediaPipe/README.md

         </div>
 </div>

-These images depict detailed 3D plots of hand landmarks and full-body poses, illustrating the joint positions and limb orientations in three-dimensional space.
+In addition, these images depict detailed 3D plots of hand landmarks and full-body poses, illustrating the joint positions and limb orientations in three-dimensional space.

 ## Future Work